jacobvhook/road-speed/examples/README.md

   NYC collision rates.
 - `regression_traffic_vol.ipynb` is the notebook used to build our regression models.
-- `test.ipynb` runs our models against the test dataset.
+- `model_evaluation.ipynb` runs our models against the test dataset.
 To run this notebook, you must first build the models with `regression_traffic_vol.ipynb`.
 - The other notebooks were used to test our custom classes.